Hospiria/php-just-date/docs/classes/MadisonSolutions/JustDate/JustDate.md

 ### endOfMonth

-Get the date which is the end of this date's month
+Get the date which is the final day of this date's month

 ```php
 public endOfMonth(): \MadisonSolutions\JustDate\JustDate